inter-isd/event-poll-manager/README.md

 ====
 Maintainers needed.
 If you want to contribute to this repository, let me through my email and I can transfer the ownership.
 Currently, I'm unable to maintain this repo any more.
 TIA!

-Demo
-====

-An online demo is available at http://www.infismash.com/demos/UserProfile/

 Requirements
 ============